 I can only tell him what I know, but it’s a thing I know deeply:

-We do nothing to earn the love of God, and there is nothing we can do to lose it—we can only reject it.
+We do nothing to earn the love of God, and there is nothing we can do to lose it—we can only use our willingness to reject it.

-God’s gifts are never withdrawn, and his first and most fundamental gift to each of us is the love upon which our lives are initiated and formed, no matter what shape they take.
-The love is there, forever; even in our rejection, it remains.
+God’s gifts are never withdrawn.
+And his first and most fundamental gift to each of us is the love upon which our lives are initiated and formed, no matter what shape they take.
+The love is there, forever.
+Even in our rejection of that love, it remains.

-It is pointless to reject what we cannot stop; the fullness of our formation is rooted in our willingness to let this relentless love rain down upon us, and fill us, imbue us, saturate us until our fallenness is fallen away, and we finally know the fulfillment of God’s deepest longings for us: ransomed; reclaimed; restored; healed.
+So it is pointless to reject what we cannot stop; the fullness of our formation is rooted in our willingness to let this relentless love rain down upon us and fill us, imbue us, saturate us, until our fallenness is fallen away, until we finally know the fulfillment of God’s deepest longings for us and become ransomed, reclaimed, restored, healed.

-The Creator has deemed us worth creating, and that brings us the only measure of worthiness we need worry about.
-The approach to God, and the acceptance of his love, has nothing at all to do with worthiness.
-It’s all about willingness.
+The Creator has deemed us worthy of being created, and that brings us the only measure of worthiness we need worry about.
+The approach of God, and the acceptance of his love, has nothing to do with worthiness.
+It’s about willingness.

-This is a great mystery, but it’s true, and it is wholly trustworthy.
+This is a great mystery, but it is true, and it is wholly trustworthy.

 Everything begins with willingness.
-God said “Yes” to his own willingness, and all was created, down to you, down to me.
-Our willingness in return—our open-hearted, trusting “yes”—is all that is required for our lives to become co-creative with God, in whatever way he directs.
+God said “yes” to his own willingness and all was created, down to you and down to me.
+Our willingness, in return, our open-hearted, trusting “yes,” is all that is required for our lives to become co-creative with God in whatever way he directs.
 Every day, “yes.”
 Every day, a constant conversio, a constant turn toward the very first of the commandments, which is all about “yes.”